 -in 3:1ff the Pharisees are angry that on the Sabbath Jesus heals a man with a shriveled hand

 Right from the outset of his gospel Mark is showing us the conflict which ultimately leads to the cross and the grave.

 Like Mark, we are also interested in the cross and the grave.
 In a few moments we will be celebrating the Lord's Supper -- in which we remember and celebrate the fact that Jesus went to the cross and the grave so that we could have forgiveness of sins.

 The message of Scripture this morning is the same as the message of the Lord's Supper: namely, that Jesus has the authority to forgive sins.

 I Christ Forgives Sin

 A Our Scripture lesson starts off with Jesus returning to Capernaum.
 As is usually the case, His presence cannot be concealed from the people for long.
 The word spreads that Jesus is back.
-So a large crowd of people gather at the home Jesus is staying at.
-The crowd is so large that the house is full and there is room for no one else even at the door.
+So a large crowd of people gather at the home at which Jesus is staying.
+The crowd is so large that the house is full and there is no room for anyone else even at the door.